-In group (A) catchments, a positive relationship between vegetation productivity and precipitation increases exists and can be either caused by 1) direct CO2 fertilization effect in which increases in CO2 enhances photosynthesis and increases LAI, and ET will increase due to precipitation and LAI increase (Fig. 6b - class A1), or by 2) indirect CO2 fertilization effect in which increased CO2 gradient between the atmosphere and leaf enhances photosynthesis but LAI does not increase.
+In group (A) catchments, a positive relationship between vegetation productivity and precipitation increases exists and can be either caused by (1) direct CO_2 fertilization effect in which increases in CO_2 enhance photosynthesis and increase LAI, and cause ET to increase due to precipitation and LAI increase (Fig. 6b - class A1), or by (2) indirect CO_2 fertilization effect in which increased CO_2 gradient between the atmosphere and leaf enhances photosynthesis but LAI does not increase.
 Therefore, reduction in the stomatal conductance reduces ET (Fig. 6b - class A2) (Ainsworth and Long, 2005).
 In group (A) catchments, changes in runoff ratio depend on the hydroclimatic condition.
-In years where precipitation increase is higher than ET, increase in productivity is followed by increases in runoff ratio while in drier than average years increases in ET reduce the runoff ratio.
-It is expected that under future warming, CO2 increases will continue to increase productivity unless decreases in plant water availability limit plant growth, or changes in stomatal conductance, plant respiration rates (Wu et al., 2011), and nutrient availability impact productivity.
+In years where precipitation increase is higher than ET, an increase in productivity is followed by increases in ET reduce the runoff ratio.
+It is expected that under future warming, CO_2 increases will continue to increase productivity unless decreases in plant water availability limit plant growth, or changes in stomatal conductance, plant respiration rates (Wu et al., 2011) and nutrient availability impact productivity.